magento/devdocs/src/cloud/project/user-admin.md

    {:.bs-callout-warning}
    After you add project-level users, you must redeploy all environments to apply the changes.
 To trigger a redeploy, you need to push a new commit to the environment.

+{:.procedure}
-### Add an environment-level user
+Add an environment-level user:

-1. Select the environment, then click the configure environment settings icon next to the environment name.
+1. In the Project Web UI, select the environment, and then click the configure environment settings icon next to the environment name.

    ![Configure the environment]({{ site.baseurl }}/common/images/cloud/cloud_project-env.png){:width="550px"}